Updated: May 15, 2020

 Get the latest updates for all appointments and procedures.

-In anticipation of your upcoming visit to the Johns Hopkins Division of Rheumatology, we wanted you to be aware of how we are managing the risk of coronavirus spread and provide you with relevant information.
+We want you to be aware of how we are managing the risk of coronavirus spread and provide you with relevant information regarding currently scheduled appointments and new appointment requests.

-- At this point, American College of Rheumatology does not recommend holding or discontinuing medications for rheumatic diseases, including prednisone, DMARDs or biologics.
+- American College of Rheumatology does not recommend holding or discontinuing medications for rheumatic diseases, including prednisone, DMARDs or biologics.

-- It would be wise to keep ample stocks (e.g., one-month supply) of necessary medications on hand in case they are prevented from refilling prescriptions in a timely manner.
+- It would be wise to keep ample stocks (e.g., one-month supply) of necessary medications on hand in case there are unexpected delays refilling prescriptions.

 The CDC recommends the following everyday preventive actions to help prevent the spread of coronavirus: